-Compare DNA Companies - 23andMe, AncestryDNA, FTDNA, MyHeritage, and Living DNA
+Compare DNA Companies: 23andMe, AncestryDNA, FTDNA, My Heritage, and Living DNA

-DNA Day at GFO on March 30, 2021 Tim Janzen MD tjanzen@comcast.net
+DNA Day at GFO on April 1, 2022 Tim Janzen MD tjanzen@comcast.net

-Over the past 10 years, autosomal DNA testing has moved into a prominent role in genetic genealogy.
+Over the past 12 years, autosomal DNA testing has moved into a prominent role in genetic genealogy.
 23andMe was the first company to offer autosomal DNA testing for genealogical purposes.
 Their Relative Finder feature (now renamed as DNA Relatives) was quite popular when it was introduced in 2009.
 This feature allows people to discover genetic cousins they likely had never been in contact with previously.
 In 2010 Family Tree DNA introduced an autosomal DNA test called Family Finder which is a competing product to 23andMe's test.
 In 2012 a third major autosomal DNA test called AncestryDNA was introduced by Ancestry.com.
-It has been quite popular due to the availability of extensive pedigree charts for many of the people who have been tested by Ancestry.com.
+It has been quite popular due to the large size number of people who have taken this test and due to the availability of extensive pedigree charts for many of the people who have been tested by Ancestry.com.
 More recently MyHeritage and Living DNA have also developed sophisticated autosomal DNA products.